Sosnowsky/uit_sandpiles/README.md

   * `freq.c` has each file's coefficient on a new line

+* sandpilesCpp folder contains a simple implementation of the original BTW model in C++, this is required to get longer time series: for a 100x100 grid python does ~300 iterations per second, while C++ does ~25000 iterations per second.

 ## API / technical documentation

 I don't have a lot of experience with projects of this magnitude, and this may have turned out a liiiittle messy.
 I hope this documentation can help compensate for this.